Azure-Samples/iot-edge-opc-plc/README.md

                              the max length of a string OPC can transmit/ receive.
                                Default: 4194304
+      --otlpee, --otlpendpoint=VALUE
+                             the endpoint URI to which the OTLP exporter is going to send traces.
+                               Default:
+      --otlpei, --otlpexportinterval=VALUE
+                             the interval for exporting OTLP information in seconds.
+                               Default: 00:01:00
+      --otlpep, --otlpexportprotocol=VALUE
+                             the protocol for exporting OTLP information.
+                               (allowed values: grpc, protobuf).
+                               Default: grpc
       --lr, --ldsreginterval=VALUE
                              the LDS(-ME) registration interval in ms. If 0, then the registration is disabled.